-Bok choy, also known as leafy Chinese cabbage, is one of the popular vegetable in mainland China, Philippines, Vietnam and other East-Asian regions.
-At the same time, this humble Brassica family leafy-vegetable has captured attention of the western world for its sweet, succulent nutritious leaves and stalks.
+Bok choy, also known as leafy Chinese-cabbage, is one of the popular vegetables in mainland China, the Philippines, Vietnam, and other East-Asian regions.
+At the same time, this humble Brassica family leafy-vegetable has captured the attention of the Western world for its sweet, succulent nutritious leaves and stalks.

 Scientific name: Brassica campestris L. (Chinensis group).
-It is also recognized by several local dialects in the East Asian countries as pe-tsai, pak choi, petsay, white-celery mustard, Chinese white cabbage…etc.
+Several local dialects for it in the East-Asian countries are 上海青, pe-tsai, pak choi, petsay, white-celery mustard, Chinese white cabbage…etc.

-In structure, bok choy resembles collards, and could be described as a non-heading cabbage (Acephala group).
-It is a small plant which grows upright from the ground surface with smooth white romaine lettuce like stalks, which spread at its top to fine, glossy green, oval or round leaves.
+In structure, bok choy resembles collards and could be described as a non-heading cabbage (Acephala group).
+It is a small plant that grows upright from the ground surface with smooth white romaine lettuce like stalks, which spread at its top to fine, glossy green, oval, or round leaves.
 Fully grown-up bok choy may reach about 12-18 inches in height.

 Brassica campestris group can be further categorized according to the color of petioles in its leaves as: